 Squash looks pretty grumpy; thankfully, he'll take it out on the undead and not us.
 Compared to other instant-use plants, the downside here is range; Squash only targets one grid square.
 Still, you can plant him in advance of zombies and he'll wait until one comes into view, enabling you to get his recharge period started.

 Unlike Jalapeno or Cherry Bomb, you can have multiple Squash at a time, and can use Plant Food to give him a powerful effect: he'll target the two strongest zombies in any row, smash them, and then return to his original spot, ready to be used.

 Also, Squash costs much less than most one-shot plants, and his recharge time is better, too.
 You don't need premiums to beat the game, but I'll admit Squash is definitely a helpful addition.

-This plant deals no damage to zombies, but instead flings sap at them, slowing their assault and providing additional time to build your defenses.
-The lack of damage is disappointing, but the slowing effect serves as a unique way to delay the undead.
+This plant deals no damage to zombies, but flings sap at them, slowing their assault and providing additional time to build your defenses.
+The lack of damage is disappointing, but the slowing effect serves as an awesome delaying effect.

-We already had slowing effects with cold plants like the Winter Melon or Icebery Lettuce, who would chill the zombies, but Sap-fling uses a different effect.
-This means you can stack them; use both ice and sap to drastically impede your enemies.
+We already have chilling effects with cold plants like the Winter Melon or Iceberg Lettuce, but sap counts as a separate status.
+This means you can stack the two, using both ice and sap to drastically impede your enemies.

 Sap-fling recharges quickly, costs little, offers a unique effect, and has a decent Plant Food attack (he'll fling the sticky substance all over the screen, slowing zombies in every row).
-If you want to use premiums, consider trying this unique warrior, who also happens to work well with our next plant..
+Consider using this unique warrior who also happens to work well with our next plant..